aj-in/DSA-Solutions/LeetCode/Python/Easy/Solutions.md

 <br>

+Notes: Index goes out of range for the last iteraion naturally as we still try to increment even if we dont have item to increment
+Handle that edge case with 'if' block

 Q1)  Say "Hello, World!"
 With Python
 <br>
 The above code will print Hello, World! on your screen.
 Try it yourself in the editor below!